chibiboba/JS-120/JS 129/Practice Problem Key.md

    Their Solution

-   Since `bar` is bound to `positivity` as the return value of the `bind` invocation on line 13, `positivity`'s property `message` is logged by the function call on the last line, despite the fact that the function is invoked as a method on the `negativity` object
+   Since `bar` is bound to `positivity` as the return value of the `bind` invocation on line 13, `positivity`'s property `message` is logged by the function call on the last line, despite the fact that the function is invoked as a method on the `negativity` object.

 5. What will the code below output?